-As most businesses move into the acclimation phase, direct mail communications slow and often cease - except for sending invoices and upsell flyers/catalogs.
+As most businesses move into the Acclimate phase, direct mail communications slow and often cease - except for sending invoices and upsell flyers/catalogs.
 Instead of being in sales mode, use mail to send unexpected tools to help the customer succeed.
-Use this opportunity to further deepen their understanding of your brand, your culture, and your core values.
+Use this opportunity to further deepen the customer's understanding of your brand, your culture, and your core values.